NSLS-II/docs/source/jupyter_notebooks/publish_to_nbviewer.rst

    import IPython
    IPython.html.nbextensions.install_nbextension('https://rawgithub.com/minrk/ipython_extensions/master/nbextensions/gist.js')

 #.
-Start ipython notebook
+Start IPython notebook
 #.
 Look for the curvy arrow to the right of the ``Cell Toolbar`` box in the
    Toolbar
 #.
 Click it!
 #.
-It will ask for a github OAuth Token which you can create by following
+It will ask for a GitHub OAuth Token which you can create by following
    `these instructions <https://help.github.com/articles/creating-an-access-token-for-command-line-use/>`_